-You will be working on labs on your own time and it is not required that you attend the entire formal lab period.
+You will be working on labs on your own time and it is not required that you attend the entire scheduled lab period.
 However, you should plan to show up for the first few minutes of each lab to see demonstrations.
 You also must get your projects checked off at some point during the lab period.

-You are encouraged to come to office hours to ask questions, get help with your labs, or just raid the candy jar.
+You are encouraged to come to office hours to ask questions, get help with your labs, talk about careers and grad schoo, or just raid the candy jar.
 Even if I am not officially holding office hours, I am available more often than not, so try dropping in if you are having a problem with your lab.
 You may also contact the lab assistants for questions when I am not available.